C2.1 Translate among words, algebraic expressions, and visual representations that describe equivalent relationships.

 Example

-Lead a discussion about different algebraic expressions, recognizing the possibility of having multiple equivalent algebraic expressions for the same step.
+Lead a discussion about how different algebraic expressions can represent the same relationship.